How can I get the permanent residence permit?

 • 17

-Possible income sources are work, pension, self-employment as well as unemployment benefits (only ALG1), child benefits, supplementary child allowance (Kinderzuschlag), child-raising allowance (Erziehungsgeld), parental allowance (Elterngeld), BAföG (student allowance), and BAB (vocational training allowance).
+Possible income sources are work, pension, self-employment as well as unemployment benefits (only ALG1), child benefits, supplementary child allowance (Kinderzuschlag), child-raising allowance (Erziehungsgeld), parental allowance (Elterngeld), BAföG (student allowance), BAB (vocational training allowance) and advance maintenance payment (Unterhaltsvorschuss).

 • 18